edidigiu/DROUGHT-SPEI/README.rst

 -  another output is composed of the maps of the trend results (in */Plots*)

-WARNING: if using an UBUNTU machine, one should follow those steps:
+WARNING: if using an UBUNTU machine, one should follow these steps:
 -------------------------------------------------------------------

-1) include ./ nel PATH
+1) include ./ in the PATH
 2) add the *bash* command to call for the correspondent shell before the file name: e.g. **nohup bash DroughtIndexGenerator.sh &**